-A part-time candidate may only proceed into his or her second year if he or she has achieved two marks of at least 50% in his or her first year.
-A part-time candidate who chooses not to proceed to his or her second year may be considered for the award of Postgraduate Certificate in Law and Economics if he or she gains an average mark of 50 or more in modules worth 60 credits and has no mark below 40.
+A part-time candidate may only proceed into his or her second year if he or she has achieved 2 marks of at least 50% in his or her first year.
+A part-time candidate who chooses not to proceed to his or her second year may be considered for the award of Certificate if he or she gains an average mark of 50 or more in modules worth 60 credits and has no mark below 40.